aliclark/the_wooden_sword/Physicalist Consciousness.md

 Or is it like a person performing a relay-run delivering messages between two locations continuously, with the thing being relayed also having conscious experience?
 - I'm unaware of a good candidate for this theory, as the spinal cord can be severed or half the brain removed without loss of consciousness.
 The brain stem could be a next-best candidate, but I don't know if there's an appropriate relay end-point at it's bottom?
 Or around the internal medullary laminar of the thalamus?

-## Theory

-I think that organisms have evolved to generate and experience an integrated consciousness directly in their own Physics.

-I think the primary, but not only, evolutionary benefit was as a mechanism to make organisms "keener" in their evolutionary competition - because being able to feel joy *matters*.

-I think the best metaphor for generation of consciousness *might* be as an orchestra, as it seems to be more amenable to gradual evolution.

-I accept that this theory while attempting to give answers to the "Why", has fallen well short of the "How" that a brain could directly experience consciousness in itself.

-I think that non-dualist and non-functional explanations are best for describing how a brain might be the direct experiencer of conscious experience.
-The candidates that I'm aware fitting best would be Biological Naturalism and/or Cosmopsychism, and/or Orch OR.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!